When searching for growth plans for real estate agents, you usually find lists of different marketing methods.

 Now, we have some numbers to work with to plan even for fast growth.
 It all depends on what the terms ‘normal’ and ‘fast growth’ mean to you.

-Let’s say you made $60,000 the past year and normal growth would mean to you making a profit of $100,000 in the following year.
+Let’s say you made $60,000 the past year, and normal growth would mean you make a profit of $100,000 in the following year.

-On the other hand, fast growth could mean to make this $100,000 profit not within the following year but within the following three months.
+On the other hand, fast growth could mean making this $100,000 profit not within the following year but within the following three months.

-Now, let’s apply the assumed numbers from above to this sporty goal.
+Let’s use the assumed numbers from above for this sporty goal.

-In the normal growth year, you would have needed to make 12.5 transactions within 12 months to reach that goal.
+You would have needed to make 12.5 transactions within 12 months in the normal growth year to reach that goal.